ibm-cloud-docs/discovery/query-aggregations.md

 ## term
 {: #term}

 Returns the top values (by score and by frequency) for the selected enrichments.
 All enrichments are valid values.
 You can optionally use `count` to specify the number of terms to return.
+The `count` parameter has a default value of 10.
 This example returns the full text and enrichments of the top values with the concept enrichment, and specifies to return 10 terms.

 For example:
 ```bash
 term(enriched_text.concepts.text,count:10)
 ```
 {: codeblock}

-**Note:** The `count` parameter has a default value of 10.

 ## filter
 {: #filter}